mvolkmann/MyUnixEnv/notes/GoNotes.md

 ## Reasons to use Go

-- performance
-- asynchronous support with goroutines and channels
-- type safety
+Some of the primary reasons developers choose to use Go include:

-- relatively small language that is easy to learn (May 9, 2018 spec. is 78 pages)
+- Go is a relatively small language that is easy to learn (the May 9, 2018 spec. is only 78 pages).
+- Go provides good type safety.
+- Go provides excellent support for asynchronous programming with goroutines and channels.
-- network library
+- The Go standard library supports writing networking applications.
+- The Go compiler is fast.
+- Go generates native executables, not code that requires a virtual machine.
+- Executables produced by Go have good performance.
+- Go does not support pointer arithmetic and that contributes to simpler code.

 ## Reasons to use C/C++/Rust instead of Go

+Some of the primary reasons developers choose not to use Go include:

-- Is Rust mature enough to be considered along side C and C++?
+- TODO: Is Rust mature enough to be considered along side C and C++?
+- Go does not yet have a mature solution to manage package dependency versions for a project.
+- Go does not support generic types which precludes some aspects of functional programming.
-- currently there are more developers with C and C++ experience than Go experience
+- Some developers feel that the C and C++ libraries are currently more mature than Go libraries.
-- C and C++ libraries are currently more mature than Go libraries
+- Currently it is easier to find developers that have C and C++ experience than finding Go developers.
-- Go does not support pointer arithmetic
 - Go provides garbage collection and does not allow control of memory allocation/deallocation that is needed for real-time guarantees.
-  Some developers will reject the use of Go on this basis alone.
+- Go does not support pointer arithmetic.
-- you object to community standards for Go like using gofmt to format code
+- Some developers object to community standards for Go like using gofmt to format code.

-## Functional Programming

-Go is not a true functional programming language.

-It does support first-class functions which allows them to be held in variables, passed to other functions, and returned from functions.
-However, it does not support generic types.
-This precludes writing functions like the `Array` `map`, `filter`, and `reduce` methods in JavaScript.
-Functions similar to these can be implemented, but only for specific types.

-Go does not provide an immutability guarantees.
-Many consider this to be a fundamental feature of functional programming languages.

 ## Zero to Hero